anandhukrisb/anandhukrisb/README.md

-# Hi there, I'm Anand! 👋
+# Hi there, I'm Anandhu! 👋

 I am a software enthusiast and developer passionate about solving real-world problems through code.
 My interests range from Full Stack Web Development to low-level C programming and Machine Learning.